joshua-zingale/silbidopy/README.md

 # silbidopy
-*[silbido](https://github.com/MarineBioAcousticsRC/silbido)* is a MATLAB tool that allows for both automatic- and expert-generated tonal annotations that are exported in a binary format.
-This repository contains a Python package that allows these binary files to be read into Python and also for Python to generate these binary files.
-Also, there is functionality for rendering annotations.
+*[silbido](https://github.com/MarineBioAcousticsRC/silbido)* is a MATLAB tool that has abilities for both automatic- and expert-generated tonal annotations to be exported in a binary format.
+This repository contains a Python package that allows these binary files to be read into
+Python and also for Python to generate these binary files.
+Also, there is functionality for rendering annotations and for loading audio and annotations as a PyTorch datset.

 # Files
 - README.md | text | information about this repository
 - silbidopy | folder | the Python package
    - \_\_init\_\_.py | python | boiler plate to create a package.
    - data.py | python | code to load spectrograms & annotations as a PyTorch dataset.
    - readBinaries.py | python | code to read *silbido* files
    - render.py | python | code to render *silbido* annotations
    - sigproc.py | python | helper functions for signal processing